assyrianic/Tagha/documentation/ISA.md

 ### Arguments
 All arguments must be placed in registers from `r1` to `rN` as needed for the amount of arguments.
-It's suggested that `r0` stores the number of arguments but not required.
+It's suggested that `r0` stores the number of arguments (or perhaps total byte size sum of all arguments) but not required.

-In a different calling convention (called "Clobber Call"), a bytecode function may use `r0` to hold the first argument and clobber that `r0` with the final return result.
+In a different calling convention (called "Clobber Call"), a bytecode function may use `r0` to hold the first argument and clobber `r0` with the final return result.

 For `va_list`, it's required to use a register to store a pointer that will point to two values, a pointer to the array of arguments and a number of the arguments.